AMS Accreditation Standards

 Standard 9: Stakeholder Communication and Relationships

-The quality Montessori school fosters effective communications and relationships with and among its stakeholders.
+The quality Montessori school fosters effective and accessible communication and relationships with and among its stakeholders, with intentional inclusion of historically marginalized groups.

 I get it—accreditation can be daunting.
 There are many standards and criteria, and sometimes it can feel overwhelming.
 AMS is here to help you along the path.
 If you have any questions about accreditation, don’t hesitate to reach out to me.
 My team and I are ready to help you understand the accreditation process.Contact Us Today